hestiaAI/hestialabs-experiences/README-data4workers.md

 ---

+## How an Experience Works

+Each experience consists of three main parts:

+1. Data pipeline
+   → transforms raw input data into structured format
+   (viewer-functions.ts)

+2. Configuration
+   → defines which views and components are used
+   (viewer.json)

+3. Visual components
+   → render the processed data
+   (Vue components in data-experience)

+These parts are connected through the experience configuration.

+---

 ## Adding New Experiences

 The previous sections **Components**, **Experience Configuration**, and **Data Processing Pipelines** provide a brief overview of how the Uber Eats and Babysits experiences were implemented within the existing project structure.
 These sections give a glimpse of how a new experience can be integrated following the setup and architectural conventions of the repository.